TomTruyen/Python-Voice-Assistant/README.md

 Basic Python Voice Assistant (in progress) as replacement for assistants like 'Cortana' and in the future 'Google Assistant/Siri)

 To start using:
-say: "hey echo"
+say: "hey echo [command]"

-After that these are possible commands:
+Possible commands:
 - "google [search]" --> prints (in console) google URL for the 'search'
 - "who are you" --> says: 'Hello, I am Person.
 Your personal Assistant.
 I am here to make your life easier.'
 - "who made you" --> says: "I have been created by Tom Truyen"